MISSION STATEMENT

 Emergency

 If the school must be closed for an emergency, the school will send a text message along with an email.
-Please listen to other forms of media for general announcement.
+Please listen to other forms of media for general announcements.
 All families must keep the school informed of current telephone numbers and email addresses.

 Emergency Card